AlexOBarnes/StarWatch/terraform/README.md

         - IAM role - an administration role that allows the ECS task to execute.
         - AWS cloudwatch rules - allows for logging by ecs.
         - ECS task definition - this defines which ECR image will be loaded and on what machine.
-        - ECS service - a system that restarts the ECS task upon failure
+        - ECS service - a system that restarts the ECS task upon failure.
+    - Eventbridge:
+        - Cloudwatch roles - allows for logging by eventbridge
+        - Eventbridge bus - A quadhoral, hourly and weekly eventbridge triggers are provisioned

 #### variables.tf
 - Defines the secret variables used in `main.tf`.